Trends and climate

 What types of consideration can be offered?

 Consideration in private and public acquisitions, whether they take the form of asset or share acquisitions, may be in the form of cash or kind.
+Earn-out provisions (ie, contractual provisions stating that the seller of a business is to obtain additional compensation in the future if the business achieves certain financial goals) are becoming increasingly popular in the case of cash deals.

 The effect of a merger, on the other hand, concerns the issue of shares to the shareholders of the companies being acquired (for a merger by acquisition) or to the shareholders of the newly formed company (for a merger by formation of a new company).
 A cash payment is also permitted (in addition to the issue of shares), provided that such payment does not exceed 10% of the nominal value of the shares issued.